10-złoty note: Collector banknotes

-There has been only one ten złotych collector banknote, which was issued in 2008.
+There has been only one ten-złoty collector banknote, which was issued in 2008.

 90th anniversary of Polish independence

 On 30 October 2008, the National Bank of Poland issued its second collector's banknote, this time commemorating the 90th anniversary of Polish independence.
 80,000 banknotes of this kind were printed.

 The right side of the obverse bears a bust of Joseph Pilsudski viewed in profile.
-Beside the picture of Pilsudski there is a view of the Belvedere Palace, which was seat of the Chief of State in the years 1918-1922 and being the residence of the Polish Marshal from 1926 to 1935.
+Beside the picture of Pilsudski there is a view of the Belvedere Palace, which was seat of the Chief of State in the years 1918–1922 and being the residence of the Polish Marshal from 1926 to 1935.
 The second image of Joseph Pilsudski, visible in the lower left corner, recalls that the most urgent challenges facing the country had a military character.
 The Marshal, in a military cloak and cap, is leaning on the edge of a trench and watching.
 Above the view of the Belvedere Palace is the emblem of the Polish state in its present form.
 Beside Pilsudski's picture, on the right hand side is the year '1918' in vertical writing.

-The reverse features an image of the 1919 version of the Coat of arms of Poland which was used, among others, on the 1919-1923 Polish marka banknotes, the first money issued by the independent Polish state.
+The reverse features an image of the 1919 version of the Coat of arms of Poland which was used, among others, on the 1919–1923 Polish marka banknotes, the first money issued by the independent Polish state.
 Next to it, the Kielce monument to the deeds of the Polish Legions, called the "rifle squad four", showing figures of four legionnaires marching in formatio, is pictured.